 I’ll define the Hilton Head Island Region as the geography from exit number 8 on I-95, East on US 278 through Hardeeville, and Bluffton crossing the bridge to Hilton Head Island.
 Here the golf enthusiast will pass over thirty golf courses open to the public, most in private communities with impressive facilities including outstanding club houses with dining services.

 The following paragraphs reflects our effort at identifying the ten courses that are the best according to four organizations that have visited and played each of the over thirty courses.
 They are presented here in alphabetical order, since as you can probably guess, the four rating organizations did not agree on the positioning in the race to best, of any of the ten.

 Designer - Rees Jones

 Play, relax and enjoy life in a picturesque Hilton Head Island, South Carolina setting with an 18-hole championship golf course amid pine forests and the beautiful Intracoastal Waterway.
 Tennis, swimming, fitness and dining are among our first-class amenities, plus benefits beyond the Club as part of the ClubCorp family.

 Designer - Jack Nicklaus

 Tee it up at one of the top-rated layouts among Hilton Head Island's many top-flight designs.
-The Jack Nicklaus-designed public golf course is made up of 18 holes winding through a gorgeous landscape of towering oaks and pines and is part of the ClubCorp family.
+The Jack Nicklaus-designed public golf course in Indigo Run is made up of 18 holes winding through a gorgeous landscape of towering oaks and pines and is part of the ClubCorp family.
 It's an unrivaled golf experience with manicured bent grass greens and immaculate fairway and tee complexes.

 Bring family and friends for a round of golf, dining, corporate entertaining, golf outings and private parties